uncannyowly/pyTeamsStatus/README.md

-# Microsoft Teams Status Monitor for Home Assistant
+# NEW Microsoft Teams Status Monitor for Home Assistant

 ## Introduction (EBOOZ)